Q: What the heck is collagen?

 Q: What's the integrity of Primal Kitchen Honey?

 A: We use Canadian Grade 1 pasteurized honey.
 Absolutely no high-fructose corn syrup is mixed into our honey, as it is in some other brands.
+The honey in our bars is cooked to above 100 degrees Celsius.

 Q: What is hydrolyzed collagen?